sjrusso8/spark-connect-rs/README.md

 ## Project Layout

 ```
-├── core       <- core implementation in Rust
+├── crates          <- crates for the implementation of the client side spark-connect bindings
-│   └─ spark   <- git submodule for apache/spark
+│   └─ connect      <- crate for 'spark-connect-rs'
-├── rust       <- shim for 'spark-connect-rs' from core
+│      └─ protobuf  <- connect protobuf for apache/spark
 ├── examples        <- examples of using different aspects of the crate
 ├── datasets        <- sample files from the main spark repo
 ```

-Future state would be to have additional bindings for other languages along side the top level `rust` folder.
+Future state would be to have additional crates that allow for easier creation of other language bindings.

 ## Getting Started